DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

   - Sometimes layers give coal, that can be used in the Global Steel Road minigame
 - Global Steel Road
   - All players go together around the world in a virtual train
+  - The game is two-sided!
-  - Every important city offers some materials and exchange some others for goods
+    - GSR Market: every important city offers some materials and exchange some others for goods
     - Sell goods in the 7 capitals for money and blocks
+    - GSR Factories: use blocks to build factories, so you and others can invest money in them, to get more blocks!
+    - One factory is special, the "S" factory.
+It also displays the current landowner for prestige
   - Use coal from the Ore Miner minigame to make the train go fast (for everyone)
 - Investment Plan
   - Invest on one of twelve companies to get prize blocks